basilroztor95/uki-gen/README.md

 ./uki-gen.sh
 ```

-3. **Output**: The resulting EFI binary will be created at `/efi/EFI/Linux/linux.efi`.
+3. **Output**: The resulting EFI binary will be created at `/efi/EFI/Linux/linux.efi`

-4. If does not exist create it:
+if does not exist create it:
-   mkdir /efi/EFI/Linux
+`mkdir -p /efi/EFI/Linux`

 ## Script Details